02 May 2024

 Those who covet respect.

 In the scriptures, only parents receive honor automatically.
 Ex 20.12 Kings and leaders only get it because they can kill you.
 Pr 20.2 Everybody else is expected to be worthy of it.
-Christians should only be put into leadership when we have the appropriate character, 1Ti 3 and should only be honored when we rule well.
+Christians should only be put into leadership roles once we have the appropriate character, 1Ti 3 and should only be honored when we rule well.
 1Ti 5.7 We get honor by following Jesus and producing his fruit, whether we have a title or not, whether we’ve reached a certain age or not, whether we’ve defended a doctoral thesis or not.

 But while people might give this explanation for why they deserve honor and respect, it’s never what they practice.
 If a pastor is a turd, only cult members will shrug, “Turd or not, he’s still Pastor.”
 Everybody else will either quit the church, or try to get Pastor fired, defrocked, jailed—whatever it takes to throw the bum out.
 The honor is very much attached to the person, not the job.
-Claiming it’s really meant for the office, is just plain hypocrisy.
+Claiming it’s really meant for the office is just more hypocrisy.

 Those who covet titles on others’ behalf.

 To which I usually respond with Jesus’s bit about titles.
 Mt 23.6-10 Titles aren’t respect.
 I might address someone as “Pastor Butthead,” and clearly I’m not showing the man respect.
 Likewise I could be like certain church ladies, call the leaders Pastor all day long, yet quietly undermine them in word and deed.
-Y’know, like those folks who call Jesus their Lord, yet do nothing he instructs.
+Same as those folks who call Jesus their Lord, yet do nothing he instructs.
 Lk 6.46

 ’Cause making sure you always call ’em “Pastor” or “Sister” or “Bishop” or “Prophet,” or whatever their title is, is only of value to the superficial.
 Not to a mature Christian, and never to Jesus.